ibrahim-eshag/city-pulse/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Assumptions
+### 1-Expo not CLI:
+Expo has been used for the project to accelerate the development.

+### 2-Default location:
+The default location is all cities provided by the API.

+### 3-Target user geographic are:
+The user can be living or interested in Local events that are provided by the api, hence the user is only allowed to pick from the available cities/all of the USA.

+### 4-Handling state management:
+Redux has been used to be the state management solution, not because it's the perfect choice for the project, rather to show that we can scale in future and still cope with the ever changing requirements and enhancements without messing with thd global state.

+### 4-TS instate of js:
+To make development less error prone TS has been used.

+### 4-Optimization:
+to touch on this topic of optimization, the Home screen is designed to call the api on demand as the user scrolls and get 10 Events each time, append it to the previous ones.

 ## Screenshots
 ### 1-File structure